heraclex/kubernetes-playground/airflowv2-kubernetes/README.md

   # Example, we will load the custom airflow image (tag 1.0.0) has been created on local repo with command: kind load docker-image local/airflowv2:1.0.0 --name airflow-cluster
   ```

-- **Step 4: Set up `ssh-git-secret` to sync dag repository with your local airflow cluster.** What does that mean?
+- **Step 4 Optional: Set up `ssh-git-secret` to sync dag repository with your local airflow cluster.** What does that mean?
 Basically, when we want to add/edit an airflow dag, we need to re-deploy the whole airflow cluster with updated dags.
 In order to avoid that bottleneck, we will setup and `Sync` between airflow dags repo and our airflow.
 Everytime we makes change on airflow dags, after commit to the `master` branch, airflow cluster will have an interval check on git-repo to see if any new changes have been made.
 Then it will pull the latest update for all dags and reload it again into its execution context.
 The diagram below will indicate how it works.
 You can also prefer to this [Manage DAGs files](https://airflow.apache.org/docs/helm-chart/stable/manage-dags-files.html) for more details.

   ```mermaid
   stateDiagram-v2